Is Nevada A No-Fault State for Car Accidents?

 - Whether or not you were obeying traffic rules;

 - The roadway and weather conditions at the time of the accident;

 - Whether or not any of the drivers admit fault;

 So, is Nevada a no-fault state?
 No, it is not.
 Therefore, you can rest assured you will achieve a healthy financial recovery if you have been injured by a negligent driver.
 When dealing with insurance companies, you should bear in mind that they will do everything in their power to withhold as much money as possible.
 They are no concerned with your injuries.
 They are concerned with keeping a healthy bottom line.
 This is one of the many reasons why it is important that you speak with our Las Vegas car accident lawyer BEFORE speaking with the insurance companies.

 Car accidents are one of the most stressful things a person can endure.
 Even if they are minor.
 You should not have to navigate the complicated legal process alone.
 That is why at the Injury Firm, every consultation is free.
 We don’t collect a fee until AFTER we’ve paid you.
-Contact the Las Vegas car accident lawyers at the Injury Firm today for your free consultation at (702) 800-0988.
+Contact our personal injury lawyers at the Injury Firm today for your free consultation at (702) 800-0988.
 With our law firm, you can trust that your accident lawsuit is in the best hands possible.